-The investment objective in respect of each tranche of Bonds issued is to be achieved using the proceeds by the Issuer.
+Propiteer Capital PLC was established to raise funds through a £50M secured limited recourse bond programme, listed on Euronext Dublin, formerly the Irish Stock Exchange however due to delays with Euronext a £50M secured limited recourse programme was listed on the Vienna Exchange.
+The investment objective in respect of each tranche of Bonds issued is to be achieved through the use of the proceeds by the Issuer.
 The Issuer will use the proceeds of each tranche of Bonds issued to procure Borrower Loans with principal and interest payments made from Borrowers under the Borrower Loans intended to generate sufficient funds to enable the Issuer to satisfy its payment obligations under each relevant series and tranche of Bonds issued.

-Before any portfolio of Borrower Loans is procured all cases must go through a strict review and assessment process, which will be carried out by the Collateral Manager, acting on behalf of the Issuer.
-This will include, but not limited, to financial analysis, market analysis and a full individual analysis.
+Before any portfolio of Borrower Loans is procured all cases must go through a strict review and assessment process, which will be carried out by the Collateral Manager.
+Under the Collateral Manager Agreement the Board of Propiteer Collateral Manager Limited is required to provide a well-respected advisory credit committee to act on behalf of the Issuer to provide, but not limited, to financial analysis, market analysis and a full individual analysis or Borrower Loans.
 The Collateral Manager, on behalf of the Issuer, will monitor Borrower Loans on an ongoing basis to make sure the credit risk remains within acceptable limits.

-The Issuer has the power to replace the Collateral Manager if it does not meet its requirements under the Collateral Management.
-Agreement, and the Security Trustee is in place to hold the assets in which the Issuer lends against as security so if the Issuer were to default on repayment the security would still be in place in favour of the Bondholders.
+The Issuer has the power to replace the Collateral Manager if it does not meet its requirements under the Collateral Management Agreement, and the Security Trustee is in place to hold the assets in which the Issuer lends against as security so if the Issuer were to default on repayment the security would still be in place in favour of the Bondholders.